Rick Zabel

-Rick Zabel (born 7 December 1993) is a German road bicycle racer, who competed as a professional from 2014 to May 2024.
+Rick Zabel (born 7 December 1993) is a German former road bicycle racer, who competed as a professional from 2014 to May 2024.
 He is the son of Erik Zabel and grandson of Detlef Zabel.

 Cycling career

 Born in Unna, Zabel won the National Novice Track Championships in 2009, in the Madison event.
 In 2010 he enjoyed more success in track events, and in 2011, at the UCI Road World Championships in Copenhagen, he was fifth in the men's junior road race.

 By summer of 2011 Zabel visited the Pierre de Coubertin sport gymnasium in Erfurt.
 He left high school without a diploma, in order to sign his first professional contract with the for the 2012 season.
 In 2012 he triumphed in the German road championship in the U23 class.
 In 2013, Zabel won the under-23 Tour of Flanders, and won a stage at the Tour de Normandie.